 Who can present submissions?

-- Improvements in health and digital technology (e-Health).
+- Health Improvement and digital technology (e-Health).

-- Mobility and road safety.
+- Sustainable Mobility and road safety.

 - Include at least one team member who is working full-time on the project.